allantaruc/users-api/README.md

 - Employment end date must be after start date
 - Required fields validation

+## API Documentation with Swagger

+The API includes Swagger/OpenAPI documentation, providing interactive exploration of all endpoints, request/response models, and validation requirements.

+### Accessing Swagger UI

+- **Development Environment**: Available at `/swagger` when running locally
+- **Production Environment**: Available at `/api-docs` on the deployed application

+### Features

+- **Interactive Documentation**: Test API endpoints directly from the browser
+- **Request Validation**: Shows required fields and data formats
+- **Response Schemas**: Displays the structure of all response objects
+- **Model Documentation**: Describes all entities with their properties and validation rules

+### Authentication

+The Swagger UI allows exploration of all endpoints without authentication requirements.

 ## Deployment

 The API is deployed on Render.com and is accessible at [https://users-api-jhnp.onrender.com/](https://users-api-jhnp.onrender.com/).